Venom (VENOM) Price Tops $0.22 on Major Exchanges

-Venom (VENOM) traded up 4.2% against the U.S. dollar during the 24-hour period ending at 9:00 AM ET on May 25th.
-One Venom coin can currently be bought for approximately $0.22 or 0.00000322 BTC on popular cryptocurrency exchanges.
-Venom has a market capitalization of $408.94 million and $3.20 million worth of Venom was traded on exchanges in the last 24 hours.
-Over the last week, Venom has traded 20.4% lower against the U.S. dollar.
+Venom (VENOM) traded 0.6% lower against the dollar during the one day period ending at 9:00 AM E.T. on May 27th.
+One Venom coin can currently be bought for approximately $0.22 or 0.00000320 BTC on cryptocurrency exchanges.
+During the last seven days, Venom has traded 19.1% lower against the dollar.
+Venom has a market capitalization of $404.02 million and $1.99 million worth of Venom was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.